 Students convicted of a FELONY or MISDEMEANOR or pending charges MAY be excluded from entrance into the nursing program or attending clinical experiences by health care agencies and/or from taking the National Council Licensure Examinations for RN's.
-The West Virginia Board of Examiners for Registered Professional Nurses retains the right to all final decisions related to licensure.
+The West Virginia RN Board retains the right to all final decisions related to licensure.
 Any falsification or omission on the nursing program application, or other forms may result in disciplinary action; including dismissal from the program.

-Felony and misdemeanor charges or convictions that occur during the nursing program must be reported immediately to the Director of Nursing and the West Virginia Board of Examiners for Registered Professional Nurses with documentation.
+Felony and misdemeanor charges or convictions that occur during the nursing program must be reported immediately to the Director of Nursing and the West Virginia RN Board with documentation.
 Exclusion from clinical agencies and experiences and/or dismissal from the nursing program may occur after review of charges or convictions.